adambell95/Paberry-s-Peasants-/README.md

 R7: Information Display
 Description:
 After AR Event has been triggered, information regarding Discovery Park(our school campus) will display to the screen.

+# Non-Functional Requirements
+NF1.
+The system will run on Android 7.0 or above.

+NF2.
+The system will utilize a graphical user interface.

+NF3.
+The system can analyze real life images and produce information based off of those